Motor Vehicle Use Maps

 MVUMs may be printed (see instructions below) or picked up free of charge at White River National Forest offices.

-Free Mobile app that allows Forest visitors to download free mobile MVUMs and see their current location on the MVUMs on their smart phones:
+Free Mobile app that allows Forest visitors to download free mobile MVUMs onto their smartphones (and see their current location on the MVUMs):

 Full-size MVUMs (34” x 44”) cannot be printed on conventional home printers, but they can be printed on a large plotter.
 Many local engineering and survey businesses or printers can print the map for a nominal fee.